 What to Do if You Have Iron Deficiency Anemia

 If you think you could be iron deficient, the good news is it's relatively easy to confirm via a simple blood test administered by your doctor.
 If the test indicates you do have low iron, it's important to work with a medical professional to find out why you are iron deficient and create a course of treatment to remedy the deficiency while also being mindful of other conditions you may have.
 Plus, there are plenty of diet choices that can help manage anemia.
 Here are a few tips for those looking to boost their iron intake.

 "I routinely recommend fortified breakfast cereals for patients who have IDA," says Tansman.
 Read the label to see how much iron your pick provides.
 "And if you're eating it with milk, drink the milk at the end," she adds.
 The added vitamins and minerals are sprayed on top of the cereal and can wash off into the liquid.

 Consuming vitamin C along with iron-rich plant foods aids in the absorption of the mineral—and that can be particularly helpful for vegans and vegetarians.
 So top a spinach salad with vitamin C-rich tomatoes or strawberries or toss bell peppers into a warm lentil salad.

 Consider a Supplement

-If diet isn't enough to get your levels up, you might want to take an iron supplement—but get your health care provider's OK first.
-"People often try to self-treat when they suspect they have anemia, and end up doing more harm than good," says Tansman.
+If your diet isn't enough to get your levels up, you might want to take an iron supplement—but get your health care provider's OK first.
+"People often try to self-treat when they suspect they have anemia and end up doing more harm than good," says Tansman.
 "Anemia can be caused by other deficiencies and taking iron may mask the identification of the correct cause."
 Iron supplements are also known to be constipating, so you'll want to work with your doctor to counteract that side effect.